Mkohm/Pirka/README.md

 - Do i have any assignments tomorrow?
 - Do i have any events today?
 - Do i have any events tomorrow?
-- Can you give me all passed assignments?
 - What are my exam dates?
 - How many days are there until my first exam?
 - Should i start to read for my exam?